Lucidchart now allows you to import your AWS infrastructure to easily create diagrams that represent your AWS architecture.

 - There will now be a file in your directory called "aws.json."
 Download this file to your local machine.

 - Return to your "My Documents" page in Lucidchart and click Import > Import AWS Architecture.

 - Click "Import."

-- Once you have imported your AWS architecture, a list of custom shapes that represent everything in your environment will appear on a separate left-hand panel below your shape library menu.
+- A list of custom shapes that represents everything in your environment will appear on a separate left-hand panel below your shape library menu.
 Use the “Search” feature to search by component name and/or tag.
 You can also filter the list to display specific types of components.
-You can access the standard AWS shapes by clicking “M” on your keyboard and checking the box next to the desired shape library.
+Our standard AWS shapes will be available to you by clicking “M” on your keyboard and checking the box next to the desired shape library.